 When you sit back to watch a meteor shower, you're actually seeing the pieces of comet debris heat up as they enter the atmosphere and burn up in a bright burst of light, streaking a vivid path across the sky as they travel at 37 miles (59 km) per second.
 When they're in space, the pieces of debris are called "meteoroids," but when they reach Earth's atmosphere, they're designated as "meteors."
 If a piece makes it all the way down to Earth without burning up, it graduates to "meteorite."
 Most of the meteors in the Perseids are much too small for that; they're about the size of a grain of sand.

 What do you need to see them?

 The key to seeing a meteor shower is "to take in as much sky as possible," Cooke said.
 Go to a dark area, in the suburbs or countryside, and prepare to sit outside for a few hours.
 It takes about 30 minutes for your eyes to adjust to the dark, and the longer you wait outside, the more you'll see.
-A rate of 150 meteors per hour, for instance, means two to three meteors per minute, including faint streaks along with bright, fireball-generating ones.
+A rate of 60-70 meteors per hour, for instance, means around one meteor per minute, including faint streaks along with bright, fireball-generating ones.